Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

-The former scientific name of Star Cherry is Eugenia neonitida.
+The scientific synonym of Star Cherry is Eugenia neonitida.
 It is related to Cherry of the Rio Grande, Grumichama, and Surinam Cherry.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.